mozilla/fxa/features/FxA-83-sign-in-confirmation-email/README.md

 3. Auth server generates `tokenVerificationId` and sends it in request to `PUT /sessionToken/:tokenId`.

-4. Auth server sends same `tokenVerificationId` in request to `PUT /keyFetchToken/:tokenId`.

-5. Auth server sends response back to content server.
+4. Auth server sends response back to content server.

-6. Content server redirects to OAuth relier.
+5. Content server redirects to OAuth relier.

 ### What happens when an unverified client requests `/certificate/sign`?